 In the late hours of December 20th 1968, David Faraday and Betty Lou Jensen would be gunned down by a merciless killer.
 Two important eyewitness timelines, that of Stella Borges and James Owen would indicate the murders most probably occurred sometime between 11.14 pm and 11.20 pm, but based on the statement of Stella Borges it was determined that the Zodiac Killer in all likelihood exited the turnout east, in the direction of Benicia.
 She was heading from Vallejo to Benicia and reported passing no vehicles en route.
-This crime was late at night, may have been the Zodiac Killer's first murders, he had fired off at least 10 rounds and as a result of the close contact wound to David Faraday's head, quite possibly had received blood transference to his clothing, not to mention his car had been spotted by several key eyewitnesses.
-Although not conclusive by any means, his first choice logically would have been to head home and relative safety, not head in the opposite direction and this is what he appeared to do, heading in the Benicia direction.
+The crime was late at night, may have been the Zodiac Killer's first murders, he had fired off at least 10 rounds, and as a result of the close contact wound to David Faraday's head, quite possibly had received blood transference to his clothing.
+Although not wholly conclusive, his logical choice after leaving the turnout would have been to head home and relative safety, not drive in the opposite direction.
+This is what he appeared to do, heading in the direction of Benicia.

-His directions were flawed for a start, as they were at Lake Berryessa and he directed the police 'to a public park', that may be suggestive of a man unaware of its name, albeit this is not conclusive.
-However it was not the phone call, but his first communications by letter that may have revealed the most.
-The first three letters arrived on July 31st 1969 at three newspapers, containing three portions of a cryptogram.
+However, it was not the phone call, but his first communications by letter that may have revealed the most.
+A trinity of letters arrived on July 31st 1969 to three newspapers, containing three portions of a cryptogram.
 In the San Francisco Chronicle letter he wrote "This is the murderer of the 2 teenagers last Christmass at Lake Herman + the girl on the 4th of July near the golf course in Vallejo".
-He mentions Lake Herman Road, but not Benicia and instead of calling Blue Rock Springs 'a public park', he this time writes 'near the golf course', but mentions Vallejo.
-Of course he could be bluffing, making it understood that he was not familiar with the area of Vallejo, when in fact he lived there.
-On the other hand he may have been genuinely unfamiliar with the Vallejo area.
-Hopefully the answer would come soon.
+The Zodiac Killer mentioned both Lake Herman Road and Vallejo in these communications, but failed to mention Benicia in any.

-We now have to consider the timing of the phone call at 12.40 am on July 5th 1969.
-If the killer at Blue Rock Springs had driven straight to the payphone at Springs and Tuolumne, he could have made the call as early as 12.10 am, so what did he do during this unaccounted timeline.
-It takes exactly 40 minutes to drive to Benicia or slightly beyond, with 10 minutes turnaround time to get changed, dispose of the weapon, then head back to the payphone.
-Benicia is the area he headed towards after the Lake Herman Road crime and an area that never once appears in any of his letters, despite committing his first murders there.
+We now have to consider the timing of the phone call at 12:40 am on July 5th 1969.
+If the killer at Blue Rock Springs Park had driven straight to the payphone at Springs Road and Tuolumne Street, he could have made the call as early as 12:10 am, so what did he do during this unaccounted period of time?
+A journey to Benicia (or slightly beyond), with approximately 10 minutes to get changed, clean up and dispose of the weapon, then head back to the payphone, would take approximately 40 minutes in total.
+Because of the narrow window of time between the eyewitness testimony of Stella Borges and James Owen as they passed the Lake Herman Road turnout, it would suggest that Benicia was the area he headed toward after the murders of David Faraday and Betty Lou Jensen - and an area that is never mentioned once in any of his communications, despite committing his first attack there.